 MATH 1105 Finite Mathematics.
 (Formerly 105) A survey of algebra, functions, graphs, and linear equations as applied to problems in economics and business.
 Topics include mathematics of finance, linear, polynomial, exponential, and logarithmic functions.
 Credit will not be granted for both Math-1105 and Math-1110 when both courses are taken at Benedictine University.
 Prerequisite: Placement exam or a "C" or better in MATH 0095.
-3 semester credit hours.
-Typically offered: Fall and Spring Terms.
+3 semester credit hour/s.

 MATH 1108 Quantitative Reasoning.
 (Formerly 108) Develops conceptual understanding and computational skills in unit analysis, uses of percentages, and dealing with quantities and their magnitudes.
 Includes formulas of finance for simple interest, compound interest and loan payments; principles of counting; fundamentals of probability; and estimation and approximation techniques to judge the reasonableness of answers.
 Also includes representing and analyzing data using statistical tools such as histograms; measures of central tendency; variance and standard deviation; linear regression and scatter plots; normal distributions; and margin of error and confidence intervals.
 Prerequisite: Placement exam or a "C" or better in MATH 0095.
-3 semester credit hours.
+IAI M1904 3 semester credit hour/s.
 Typically offered: Fall and Spring Terms.

 MATH 1110 College Algebra.
 (Formerly 110) This course will focus on using functions and equations to model real-world phenomena.
 Topics include equations, inequalities, functions, graphs, polynomial and rational functions, exponential and logarithmic functions, conics, systems of equations and inequalities, and finding regression curves using technology.
 Credit will not be granted for both MATH 1105 and MATH 1110 when both courses are taken at Benedictine University.
-Prerequisite: Placement exam or a "C" or better in MATH 95.
-3 semester credit hours.
-Typically offered: Fall, Spring and Summer Terms.
+Prerequisite: Placement exam or a "C" or better in MATH 0095.
+3 semester credit hour/s.

 MATH 1111 College Trigonometry.
 (Formerly 111) General study of the trigonometric functions and their graphs, trig identities, and equations, inverse trig functions, applications of trigonometry, vectors, polar coordinates, and parametric equations.
 Prerequisite: Placement exam or a "C" or better in MATH 1105 or MATH 1110.
-3 semester credit hours.
+3 semester credit hour/s.
 Comp Math Analytical MOI.
-Typically offered: Fall and Spring Terms.